Coral Central

 Magnifica: The ridges and chutes along the wall of Magnifica offer some of the best soft coral growth around Wakatobi.
 In shallower water, beige leather corals are found all along the reef crest.
 Leather corals get their color from symbiotic algae, which dictate that their growth remains only in shallow or well-lit areas.

 While the hard corals are the reefs buildings, it is the soft corals that enliven reefs in waves of undulating color, seen here at Magnifica.
-Photo by Mark Snyder
+Photos by Walt Stearns (above left) and Norbert Prodst (above right).

 Xenia coral, seen in large patches on the sandy areas at Dunia Baru, has sturdy stalks up to 3”³ long.
 The end of the stalk is covered with a crown of feathery polyps, which open and close in an attractive pulsing or pumping motion.
 Groups of these stalks form colonies that can spread into large mats.
 Photo by Richard Smith